 I can also be commissioned to help you complete work.
 If you have a CT scan that you want to 3D print, I can process the data and deliver a print-ready file.
-If you want to upload a model of your specimen on a platform like Sketchfab, I can create an upload-ready file, and help you upload and display it.
+If you want to upload a model of your specimen to a platform like Sketchfab, I can create an upload-ready file, and help you display it.
 If you would like it textured to look like a real specimen, I can do this too.
 See Borealestes crania.

 I have the expertise to handle a variety of tasks and generate a professional finished outcome, leaving you free to concentrate on your research, and I can also advise on the best way to achieve tasks in blender.

 Matt has the rare one-two punch of being excellent at art and science.
 He contributed both aspects to the project to a top-notch professional and technical standard, with absolutely excellent communication and efficiency.

 The quality of the research was elevated significantly thanks to Matt’s contributions.
 I’d work with him again in a heartbeat.